Ebiroll/qemu_esp32/README.md

 #Results
-If tou get something like this,
+If you get something like this,
 ```
 Illegal entry instruction(pc = 40080a4c), PS = 0000001f
 Illegal entry instruction(pc = 40080a4c), PS = 0000001f